 - In a stand mixer or large bowl and a hand mixer with the whisk attachment, beat egg yolks and 1-1/4 cup (250g) of the sugar on high until light yellow in color and fluffy, about 5 minutes.

-- Scrape the beans from the vanilla pod and add to the sugar mixture along with the vanilla extract and coconut milk, blending until combined.
+- Scrape the beans from the vanilla pod and add to the sugar mixture along with the vanilla extract and coconut cream, blending until combined.